Moscow Begins Lockdown During Tougher Push To Curb Virus - UrduPoint

 Moscow Begins Lockdown During Tougher Push To Curb Virus

-Moscow, with its more than 12 million people, went into lockdown on Monday while other parts of Russia moved to introduce similar steps to curb the coronavirus outbreak
+Russian President Vladimir Putin on Monday urged Moscow's 12 million residents to respect a strict new lockdown, as other parts of the country began to introduce similar steps to curb the coronavirus outbreak

-The enforcement of the strict new rules, which Moscow Mayor Sergei Sobyanin suddenly announced late Sunday, coincided with the beginning of a "non-working" week declared by President Vladimir Putin.
+The enforcement of the new rules, which Moscow Mayor Sergei Sobyanin suddenly announced late Sunday, coincided with the beginning of a "non-working" week Putin declared last week.

-"The situation is certainly serious and everyone should take this very seriously," Putin's spokesman Dmitry Peskov said.
+"I ask you to take these forced but absolutely necessary measures... very seriously and completely responsibly," Putin told Muscovites.

-Moscow, which has become the epicentre of the contagion in Russia, announced the new measures after many Muscovites failed to heed recommendations to self-isolate and instead went to parks for barbecues at the weekend.
+The capital has become the epicentre of the contagion in Russia, and Mayor Sergei Sobyanin's new rules allow only trips to buy essential goods, the hospital, or to take out the rubbish, for the next two weeks.

-On Monday, Red Square in the heart of Moscow was eerily empty, while the streets of Europe's most populous city were quiet even though traffic could still be seen on the roads.
+The Red Square in the heart of Moscow was eerily empty, and the streets of Europe's most populous city quiet though traffic could still be seen on the roads.

-Anna, a 36-year-old web designer living in south Moscow, said the lockdown would be hard for her and her five-year-old daughter.
+Anna, a 36-year-old web designer living in south Moscow, told AFP the lockdown would be hard for her and her five-year-old daughter, but promised to "observe the quarantine" as she walked to the shop to buy bread.

 "Staying home with our parents will kill us quicker than the coronavirus," said one teen as the others nodded.